neilboyd/me/NDC-Sydney-2016.md

 - building on REST can have some advantages such as caching, but this relies on correct implementation, eg only caching 200 responses, and not returning errors with 200 (like SOAP does)
 - building on REST tends to leave some things unknown, such as when there's an error, where's the message
 - orchestration vs choreography:
-  - orchestration: tell other processes what to do and monitor status - disadvantage is that services become dumb and orhcestrator becomes god
+  - orchestration: tell other processes what to do and monitor status - disadvantage is that services become dumb and orchestrator becomes god
   - choreography: services run by themselves, eg listening on a queue - disadvantage is how to know when something failed
 - moving to a microservice architecture:
   - do it slowly because it takes time to learn how to manage the services